JHodgkins/MSP1-Fundraising-Group/README.md

 The group wish to increase their events and collections throughout the year, the addition of more members will allow the group to have enough volunteers available throughout the year to meet the volunteer volume needed at the additional events or collections.
 -  Increase annual income:
 The fundraising group would like to increase their yearly total raised to help with the groups continuation and better support the local and national community of visually impaired users.
-The increase of income will help open up new event opportunities or business collaborations due to being able to plan, attend larger events.
+The increase of income will help open new event opportunities or business collaborations due to being able to plan, attend larger events.
 ### Target audience
 -  People from the local area looking to volunteer and fundraise
 -  People looking to donate to a local cause